--Porchet test method
+- Porchet test method

-The Porchet test consists in digging a cylindrical cavity in the soil, filling it with water up to a certain level and measuring water infiltration speed after saturating the soil [8].
+The Porchet test consists in digging a cylindrical cavity in the soil, filling it with water up to a certain level and measuring water infiltration and measuring water infiltration Figure 1- Location of survey and sampling sites speed after saturating the soil [8].
 Figure 2 illustrates the Porchet test principle.